Mission

 School of Biological Sciences & The Swire Institute of Marine Science, The University of Hong Kong, Hong Kong SAR.

-I used a combination of molecular omics techniques (such as RNA-seq, Methyl-RAD) and material characterization techniques such as (Scanning Electron Microscopy - Electron Back Scatter Diffraction and micro hardness tests) to understand changes in DNA methylation, gene expression and shell mechanical properties.
+• I used a combination of material characterization techniques such as (Scanning Electron Microscopy - Electron Back Scatter Diffraction and micro hardness tests) and molecular omics techniques (such as RNA-seq, Methyl-RAD, proteomics) to understand changes in DNA methylation, gene expression and shell mechanical properties.

 2014 - 2016